hanabi/hanabi.github.io/Reference.md

 ## Level 2 - Common Mistakes & Illegal Moves

+### The Wrong Prompt (Mistake)

+* A common mistake in Hanabi is to attempt to perform a *Finesse* when there is a "matching" card in that player's hand.
+Since *Prompts* take precedence over *Finesses*, the player will always play their matching clued cards first.
+* When a card is *Prompted* and it misplays, everyone can read into this mistake - it was almost certainly a *Wrong Prompt*, meaning that the player who gave the clue probably intended for the *Finesse Position* card to play instead.
+* Thus, if there is nothing else special about the situation, the player who misplayed should go on to play their *Finesse Position* card on the next turn.

+### Critical Discards after a Chop Move (Mistake)

+* If a player chop moves, and then the next time they discard, they discard a critical card, then obviously some kind of mistake occurred.
+* The best explanation is that the chop move was never intended in the first place.
+* Thus, when this happens, the player should "undo" the chop move.

 ### Bluff Prompts / Prompt Bluffs (Illegal)

 * It is illegal to trick players into thinking that they are *Prompted*. *Prompts* **must** be the truth.